The low-rank hypothesis of complex systems: SVD in the study of complex systems

 where $(v_{\mu})_{\mu=1}^r$ are the $N$-dimensional vectors of metadegree and $\Delta$ is a $r \times r$ nonsingular matrix that contains the ``coefficients of mixing'' among metadegrees.
 In Ref.~\cite[p.2, 2nd column, 2nd paragraph]{Valdano2019}, a low-rank hypothesis is explicitly made as they assume that the rank of $V\Delta V^{\top}$ is much smaller than the size of the system.
+One must say, however, that the model is flexible and generalizes, in particular, the Chung-Lu model.
+The framework developed by the authors of Ref.~\cite{Valdano2019} offers a solid discussion and a strong theoretical ground to better understand, classify, and design random graphs in the future.
+Their work has inspired our preliminary thoughts on the low-rank hypothesis.